 Look for the Java plug-in and click Disable.

 TIP: Go here to see how to disable or change Java Permissions using the Windows Group Policy Editor.

 To disable the Java plugin in the Opera browser, type opera:plugins in the address bar and hit Enter.

 Disable all the Java entries.

 Disable Java plugin in IE

 To disable Java plugin on Internet Explorer you can use the Add-ons manager to disable Java(tm) Plug-in 2 SSV Helper and Sun Microsystems Deployment Toolkit.
 But this does not actually suffice.
 You have to edit some registry settings too, to complete disable Java on IE.

-KB2751647 has mentioned the registry settings which need to be edited, so as to completely disable the Java web plug-in in Internet Explorer.
+KB2751647 has mentioned the registry settings which need to be edited so as to disable the Java web plug-in in Internet Explorer completely.
 As per the KB article, can disable Java by setting kill bits for the Java CLSIDs and by setting the URL action to Disable.
-Based on the article I have prepared this registry fix which you can download and apply, after you have created a system restore point.
+It also offers an automated fix.
+Based on the article, I have prepared this registry fix, which you can download and apply after creating a system restore point.